The Resurrected: Production

+Development

 Director O'Bannon and screenwriter Brent V. Friedman had developed the Lovecraft property independently of each other.
 Friedman's version of the script was titled Shatterbrain.
 While Friedman receives sole writing credit, O'Bannon did incorporate some of his own ideas into the project.
 O'Bannon's original title for the film was The Ancestor, which was later changed to The Resurrected after being re-cut and altered by the studio for theatrical release.
-The film was O'Bannon's first project as a director after 1985's The Return of the Living Dead.
+The film was O'Bannon's second project as a director after 1985's The Return of the Living Dead and his final directorial credit before his death in 2009.

+Filming

+Principal photography occurred in 1990 in Vancouver, British Columbia.

 Release

-The Resurrected was shown in 1991 in the Official Selection at the Sitges Film Festival in Spain.
+The Resurrected was shown in 1991 in the Official Selection at the Sitges Film Festival in Catalonia, Spain.

 The film was given a short-lived theatrical release on June 1, 1991.
 It was then released direct to video on April 15, 1992 by Live Home Video in the United States.
 It was later released on DVD internationally through Metro Goldwyn Mayer in 2003, and in the United States through Lionsgate in 2005.

+Scream Factory released the film on Blu-ray on September 12, 2017.
+A 4K UHD Blu-ray was released by Vinegar Syndrome in September 2025, made available in their online store.